garrettrowell/puppet-lint-arrow_alignment/README.md

 3. `pdk validate` will now also use the lint checks provided by this plugin

 ## Usage
-This plugin provides two new checks to `puppet-lint`
+This plugin provides one new check to `puppet-lint`

 ### **resource_default_arrow_alignme**
 `--fix` support: No